nebari-dev/nebari-docs/docs/docs/explanations/advanced-configuration.md

 ![A demonstration os the theming customizations](/img/how-tos/nebari_login_screen.png)

 :::note
-To properly update the image logo, you will must ensure that the provided logo field contains an accessible path to the logo.
+To properly update the image logo, you must ensure that the provided logo field contains an accessible path to the logo.
 Which is added in the jupyterhub image, or by passing a valid URL to the logo.
 :::

 ## Nebari-git environments